-What is a micro-credential in community engagement?
+What is a credential in higher education community engagement?

-How do I earn a micro-credential?
+How do I demonstrate competency to earn a credential?

 - Knowledge and ethics: What knowledge have you brought to bear in undertaking work in this area?
 What ethical and critical commitments inform your work?

 - Experience: What experience(s) have you had and what roles have you played in advancing work in this area?
 For example, how have you developed goals, organized projects, or carried out activities?
 What evidence can you provide to illustrate this work?

 - Critical self-reflection: What have you learned from your experiences in this area?
 What successes and challenges did you experience?
 What dilemmas or tensions may have arisen or could you identify (around questions of equity and inclusion, for example), and what process or strategies did you pursue to work toward their resolution?